maryclaireteahan/letseat/TESTING.md

 There are several screenshots of the features in the [README.md](README.md) file.

-### New Site Users
+### Site User

 - - -

-As a first time user of the site, I want to be able to:
+As a Site User, I want to be able to:

 *Must Have*